 About five times thicker than hair, whiskers are sensitive to air currents, touch, or vibrations, so they can help your Morkie find his way, especially in the dark.

 Despite a dog’s incredible sense of smell, his vision isn’t so great.
 Dogs are naturally farsighted (things in the distance are clear, but things closer are blurry).

 Add the blocking effect of a muzzle, and most dogs are poor at seeing closer things.
-That’s where sensitive whiskers really help out.
+That’s where sensitive whiskers really help your dog navigate.

 Whiskers are so important, that 40% of the dog’s brain is set aside to process their signals.